sherifhamdyhamdy/JumiaAssignment/README.md

 # Jumia Country Code Validation
-This project contains of two application one for frontend and second for backend

 #### BackEnd:
 Spring Boot Application to retrieve data from SQLite 3 and apply filter(Country/State) and pagination

 #### FrontEnd:
-Angular application to list all users with state of phone number of each user, Application can filter by country, state and pagination feature is allowed
+Angular application to list all customers that retroved from backend
 ## Getting Started

 ### BackEnd